tnir/website-3/gitpod/docs/self-hosted/latest/backup-restore.md

 The following explains how you might restore Gitpod after its underlying cluster fails.

 1. Recreate your infrastructure.
 Ideally, you do this using something like a Terraform script.
-2. Re-install gitpod, ideally using the config file that you stored using the instructions [above](./backup-restore#application-config).
+2. Re-install Gitpod, ideally using the config file that you stored using the instructions [above](./backup-restore#application-config).
 Then you run the following command to restore Gitpod to the previous state after inserting the necessary variables:

    ```bash
    kubectl kots install gitpod \